offsoc/serpentine/README.md

 Build `qtserpentine` by installing Qt Creator and building through that.
 Provide `QTSERPENTINE_API_ADDRESS` environment variable that points to the API server.

 #### API
+(To learn more about the endpoints and input parameters check the controllers in server code)

 `/client` GET --> Returns list of currently connected clients (clients that pinged in the last 10 seconds)

 `/client` POST --> Changes name associated with a client